 A milestone is an extrinsic motivator to boost the end users motivation.
 It's a green block of content with a checkmark icon.
 As an intervention developer you can add milestones anywhere, but we advise you to think about the placement carefully (see guidelines below).

-You add a milestone by pressing on the green '+ Milestone' button at the bottom of a chapter.
+You add a milestone by clicking the green checkmark icon at the bottom of the left menu.
 The text-content of a milestone is adjustable.
-It focuses on something the user has achieved and consists of a title summary of what the patient has done and a description that goes into more detail.
 A milestone has a title and a text area.
+It focuses on something the user has achieved and consists of a title summary of what the client has done and a description that goes into more detail.

 Guidelines for using milestones